Introduction

 Indexing the SGE accounting file

 In March 2020, the Wynton SGE accounting file was ~12 GB and took 6-8 minutes to read.
 In June 2021, it was ~58 GB and had 161 million job entries.
 In October 2021, it was ~69 GB and had 192 million job entries.
 The accounting file was “rolled over” on 2022-03-02, that is, the old file was renamed and replaced by a new one.
+As of December 2024, the “new” accounting file was ~112 GB and had 300 million job entries.

 It is rare to be interested in all entries.
 It is more common to work with a subset of the job entries.
 In order to do this efficiently, we start by indexing the SGE accounting file to identify the file byte offset for each job entry;